megbeckim/PhotosWebSite/README.md

 *Backlog*

+* change history, rather than add to it, when flipping through album, so mobile "back" button takes you to the album, not through the history of photos viewed
+* consider using Highmaps (from Highcharts)
+* fix 'dummy' in Iceland
 * remove 'albums' from spreadsheet, and then instead of having to remove it from thumb.php5 param, add it to full-sized photo src
 * convert videos
 * fix portrait/fullscreen on mobile not to have too big a font!